stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/02-displaying-custom-assets-with-display-pages/00-displaying-custom-assets-with-display-pages.markdown

 is making the asset's fields available for display as part of an Asset Display Page.
 This is accomplished by [creating a Display Contributor](/develop/tutorials/-/knowledge_base/7-1/creating-a-display-contributor) class that extends `BaseAssetDisplayContributor` and [defining fields to contribute](/develop/tutorials/-/knowledge_base/7-1/asset-display-contributor-fields) by implementing `AssetDisplayContributorFields`.

+Once you configure your application for Asset Display Pages, you can use the Asset Display Page taglib to [integrate Asset Display Pages into asset creation](/develop/tutorials/-/knowledge_base/7-1/asset-display-contributor-fields).